Kenya Moore Points To Kim Zolciak’s Hypocritical Comments: Slams ‘RHOA’ Star’s New Look

 “When she came for me, I had to first figure out if it was really Kim.
 Her own mother probably couldn’t pick her out of a line up now, so how could I be expected to?
 She kept making nasty comments about my appearance… This is the same woman who wants people to believe she hasn’t had any plastic surgery done to her face, but she can’t close her eyes when she blinks,” Kenya Moore explains to Bravo, revealing that she actually wants nothing that Kim has.

 “No, I don’t want to be Kim.
-Yes, I would love to have children, but I’m not interested in having three baby daddies,” Kenya Moore writes in her blog.
+Yes, I would love to have children, but I’m not interested in having three baby daddies,” Kenya Moore writes on her blog.

 Since Zolciak returned for the season finale of The Real Housewives of Atlanta, many have speculated that Kim would return to the show full-time next season.
-But Kim has her own spin-off show and it is possible that Bravo doesn’t want to offer her both shows.
+But Kim has her own spin-off show, and it is possible that Bravo doesn’t want to offer her both shows.
 Maybe she has to choose and she has revealed that she loves filming Don’t Be Tardy.
 Maybe she doesn’t want to give up her own show.

 What do you think of Kenya Moore’s comments about Kim Zolciak?
 Do you think Kim is being hypocritical about Kenya’s comments about the homes since she herself has been very critical of Kandi Burruss’ home a few years ago?